alihoseiny/ngx-persian/README.md

 ![test coverage](https://img.shields.io/badge/Test%20Coverage-90%25-success.svg?style=popout-square)

-A full featured tool set for Persian Application Created by Angular (v > 2) containing Pipes, Services, Directives and javascript Similar Date object for working with Jalali Date.
+A full featured tool set for Persian Applications Created by Angular (v > 2) containing Pipes, Services, Directives and javascript Similar Date object for working with Jalali Date.

 You can use Tools provided by this library for:
 - Converting English numbers to Persian numbers and vise versa